Final presentation slides:

 Now I want to compare these various results for my tuna tail model’s natural frequency to the speeds and tailbeat frequencies of live tuna.
 This depends on what the tuna is trying to do, like cruise efficiently or escape effectively.
 In a study of wild tuna filmed from a ship, we see tailbeat frequencies of around 2-14 Hz.
 We can zoom in on the more “relaxed” section of this graph with a more recent study using captive tuna in a water treadmill.
 They plot relationships between swim speed, tailbeat frequency, and cost of transport.
 Although cost if transport is fairly constant, we see the “most efficient” swimming seems to happen at around 2 Hz.

-These values are in the range of my model results, which do not even include the damping effects of other tissues and the surrounding fluid, which would decrease my results for damped natural frequency.
+These values are in the range of my model results, which do not even include the damping effects of other tissues and the surrounding fluid, which would decrease my values for damped natural frequency.

 Challenges and Future Work